1755-09-08 - Combat of Lake George

 - Rhode Island Provincials (about 250 men) under Lieutenant-Colonel Cole

-- New York Provincials (3 coys from Connecticut ??? totalling about 200 men)
+- New York Provincials (3 coys from Connecticut totaling about 200 men) many settlers in upstate New York came from Connecticut

 - Mohawk Indians (about 250 men)